We launched a Graveyard Photographic Project in February 2020 to capture a snapshot of our local history.

 The Graveyard Photographic Project will be available to researchers at our Family History Centre where they can view the photographs without travelling around the area and without needing to worry about weather conditions.

-In the future these photos can be used to create or update our Memorial Inscription booklets.
+In the future these photos can be used to create new or update our existing Memorial Inscription booklets.

 We are trying to create a snapshot of our Local History and we hope you will want to be part of it.

-If you have an interest in assisting with this really useful project then please contact me at photostudy@dgfhs.org.uk.
-I would like to thank all the volunteers who have so far contributed over 143,000 images to our project.
+If you have an interest in assisting with completing this really useful project then please contact us at photostudy@dgfhs.org.uk.
+We would like to thank all the volunteers who have so far contributed over 143,000 images to our project.

 We have now completed 215 Cemeteries, being 88% of the total.
 This is a fantastic result by our intrepid volunteers and we say thank you to them all.